 I have done a couple devotions now about how we as Christians can be sure that God sees, understands, knows, hears and cares about us when we are in our most trying times.
 The question for today is, “What is He going to do about it?”
 Just stop and read our verse for today one more time.
-The Lord tells Moses, “So I have come down to rescue them (the Israelites) from the hand of the Egyptians and to bring them up out of the land into the Promised Land.”
-I want you to meditate on two things that God tells Moses.
-First, God tells Moses that He has “come down.”
-Secondly, He tells him that He has come down to “rescue.”
+The Lord told Moses, “So I have come down to rescue them [the Israelites] from the hand of the Egyptians and to bring them up out of the land into the Promised Land.”
+I want you to meditate on two things that God told Moses.
+First, God told Moses that He had “come down.”
+Second, He told him that He had come down to “rescue.”

 It has to be more than big when God comes down to deal with a situation Himself.
-He tells Moses that He has come down to deal with the Egyptians.
-The ten plagues are basically a showdown between God and the gods of the Egyptians.
+He told Moses that He had come down to deal with the Egyptians.
+The 10 plagues were basically a showdown between God and the gods of the Egyptians.
 Over half of the plagues affected only the Egyptians because God made a distinction between the Egyptians and their gods and His people Israel.
-God miraculously provides protection for His people while they are surrounded by a country being devastated by the plagues God is inflicting on them.
+God miraculously provided protection for His people while they were surrounded by a country being devastated by the plagues God was inflicting on them.
 The most important thing, though, is that God was successful.
 He did come down and He did rescue His people.
-Without a battle, without a shot of an arrow or the swing of a sword, the Israelites who were slaves yesterday, walked out of their slavery as free and redeemed people.
+Without a battle, without a shot of an arrow or the swing of a sword, the Israelites, who were slaves yesterday, walked out of their slavery as free and redeemed people.
 How?
 Because God came down and rescued them.

 Every day, let’s be thankful for the times God has come to rescue and anticipate the time of His second coming.